 |Update frequency||Quarterly (Feburary, May, August and November)|

 |Data formats||CSV, SQL, XLS|

 This field contains the full 6-8 character postcode unit.
 All postcodes are written in standard format and include a single space between the outward and inward codes.
-The file lists every unique postcode unit currently in active use by the Royal Mail.
+The file lists every unique postcode unit currently in active use.
 Historical and obsolete postcodes are not included.

 This field contains the relevant postcode district for the postcode – identified by the outward portion of the postcode (the part before the space).